GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/integration-guide/index.md

 {% Img src="image/6AZNJBRnkpQUWTKPzig99lQY8jT2/iMTvWNK7aEqqxHEHEXuv.png", alt="Example Partial Tab", width="584", height="1168", class="screenshot" %}

-You can also choose to make the Custom Tab non-resizable.
-In this case, users will not have the ability to resize the Custom Tab.
+You can also choose to make the Custom Tab non-resizable, which prevents users from resizing it.
 If you set a value below 50% of the screen height in the intent, Chrome automatically adjusts the Custom Tab to 50% of the screen height.
 Custom Tabs are not supported when users are in multi-window or landscape mode.

 Partial Custom Tabs are supported by the AndroidX browser library from version 1.5 onwards: